sskwrl/quasar-extension-pack/README.md

 ## Credits

 - This is just a collection of extensions.
 The real work was done by the authors of the included extensions thanks and contributions should be directed to them.

+- Thanks to the people in [Quasar Discord](https://chat.quasar.dev) and [Quasar Forum](https://forum.quasar.dev) for suggestions and testing configuration values.